-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network may contact us within the first 90 days of enrollment into the plan to request a temporary supply of the alternate brand while you consult with your doctor or other provider.
-During this time, you should talk with your doctor to decide whether any of the preferred brands are medically appropriate for you.
-If you or your doctor believe it is medically necessary for you to maintain use of an alternate brand, you may request a coverage exception to have UHC Dual Complete LA-S001 (PPO D-SNP) maintain coverage of a non-preferred product through the end of the benefit year.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network you.
+If you or your doctor believe it is medically necessary for you to maintain use of an alternate brand, you may request a coverage exception to have UHC Dual Complete NC-S001 (PPO D-SNP) maintain coverage of a non-preferred product through the end of the benefit year.
 Non-preferred products will not be covered following the initial 90 days of the benefit year without an approved coverage exception.
 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
-Test strips: OneTouch Verio®, OneTouch Ultra®, Accu-Chek® Guide, Accu-Chek® Aviva Plus, and Accu-Chek® SmartView.
 Other brands are not covered by your plan. \$0 copayment for each Medicare-covered continuous glucose monitor and supplies in accordance with Medicare guidelines.
 There are no brand limitations for continuous glucose monitors.
-For cost-sharing applicable to insulin and syringes, see Chapter 6-What you pay for your Part D prescription drugs.
 For cost-sharing applicable to insulin and syringes, see Chapter 6 - What you pay for your Part D prescription drugs.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of \$0 copayment for each pair of Medicare-covered therapeutic shoes. \$0 copayment or 30% coinsurance for each
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts \$0 copayment for each pair of Medicare-covered therapeutic shoes. ^{††} \$0 copayment or 40% coinsurance for each pair of Medicare-covered therapeutic shoes.
+You pay these amounts until you reach the out-of-pocket maximum.